top of page

 OUR CLUB

-Laune MC established in 1966 is one of the oldest walking clubs in County Kerry.
-We are based in the Killorglin/Laune area.
-We are a small friendly club with an active membership and have walks every second Sunday (occasionally Saturday)
+Laune MC, established in 1966, is one of the oldest mountaineering clubs in Kerry.
+Based in the Killorglin/Laune Valley area, we are a small friendly club with an active membership and have walks every second Sunday (occasionally Saturday).

 OUR MISSION